TechnoTalksDev/foodloop/README.md

 ### Building

-Simeo can either be built as a standalone Node server, a Docker container, or a Azure Static Web Application.
+FoodLoop can be built as a standalone Node server, a Docker container, or an Azure Static Web Application.

 #### How to change platforms

-In order to build for either a standalone server or docker container you must first change `svelte.config.js` to reflect this
+To build for either a standalone server or docker container, you must first change `svelte.config.js` to reflect this:

-**For Azure SWA:**
+**For Azure SWA (Default):**

-This is the default configuration

 ```js
 import azure from 'svelte-adapter-azure-swa';